Broad City: Development of TV pilot and first season

 Amy Poehler became aware of the series and mentored Glazer and Jacobson, becoming executive producer when the show came to TV.
 When Glazer and Jacobson wrote the pilot script, their characters were named Evelyn Wexler and Carly Abrams respectively, but ended up using their real first names instead.
 Poehler, Glazer, and Jacobson went to Los Angeles to pitch the pilot.
-The show was originally pitched to the FX, who bought the script and passed a year later, due to it being "too girly", according to Jacobson.
+The show was originally pitched to FX, who bought the script and passed a year later, due to it being "too girly", according to Jacobson.
 Comedy Central committed to the show in 2012 and the pilot was developed, with Aniello directing.
 For the first season, Jacobson and Glazer were paired with Tami Sagher, an experienced showrunner, with Downs, Aniello, and Chris Kelly completing the writing room.
 Downs and Aniello would also produce the show, with Downs appearing as Trey in the series.

 Throughout its run, the show featured notable guest stars including Wanda Sykes, Kelly Ripa, Amy Poehler, Fran Drescher, Shania Twain, Hillary Clinton, and RuPaul.
 Broad City: High Score, a mobile game developed and published by Built Games, was released on April 20, 2018.